Lourdes Alemán, Ph.D.

 Associate Director for Teaching and Learning

-Lourdes graduated from Brown University with a B.S. in Biology and obtained her Ph.D. from MIT's Biology Department where she studied the specificity of RNA interference in Professor Phillip A. Sharp’s lab.
+Lourdes graduated from Brown University with a B.S. in Biology.
+She obtained her Ph.D. from MIT’s Biology Department, where she studied the specificity of RNA interference in Professor Phillip A. Sharp’s lab.
 She moved onto become a postdoctoral fellow at MIT in curriculum innovation and science education in Professor Graham Walker’s HHMI MIT Education Group.
-As a postdoc and then a research scientist in the Education Group Lourdes helped develop, implement, disseminate and assess a suite of innovative software tools for teaching experimental design and data analysis in biology courses (StarBiochem, StarGenetics and StarCellBio).
+As a postdoc and then a research scientist in the Education Group, she helped develop, implement, disseminate and assess a suite of innovative software tools for teaching experimental design and data analysis in biology courses (StarBiochem, StarGenetics, and StarCellBio).